teto/home/README.md

 home $ make config
 ```

+WIP: flakifying the install

+# Transfer state

+Highly confidential secrets can't be shared reliably on the repository so they need to be
+transferred.

+## How to transfer secrets from another machine

+$ nix shell nixpkgs#magic-wormhole
+$ wormhole send ~/.gnupg ~/.password-store ~/.ssh

-# How to recover the cyphered files
+## How to recover the repo cyphered files

 Run `nix run nixpkgs.git nixpkgs.gitAndTools.git-crypt` do decypher the files
 listed by `$ git-crypt status -e` or .gitattributes.